ivanvoitovych/tour-of-heroes/step-8.md

 </Layout>
 ```

-Now we need to get our hero.
-For that let's add a new method GetHero(int $id) in our HeroService and use it inside our HeroDetail component:
+Now we need to get our Hero.
+For that, let's add a new method `GetHero(int $id)` in our `HeroService` and use it inside our HeroDetail component:

 `viewi-app\Components\Services\HeroService.php`